alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/tema0-introduccion-a-pl/esprima.md

 * [More Advanced examples from the talk *Master the Art of the AST*](master-the-art-of-the-ast)

-### PEG.js Example

-[altjs.js](https://github.com/ULL-ESIT-GRADOII-PL/esprima-pegjs-jsconfeu-talk/blob/master/altjs.js) is the code for the "AltJS language in 5 minutes" section presented in the second half of the [talk Parsing, Compiling, and Static Metaprogramming](http://2013.jsconf.eu/speakers/patrick-dubroy-parsing-compiling-and-static-metaprogramming.html) by Patrick Dubroy

 ### Extra Example: Searching for Specific Identifiers